Table of Contents

 Perform string handling, such as joining two strings, and calculating the number of letters in a string or the length of the string.

-8. Variable block – Variable blocks are used to create variables for storing numbers, letters, or special characters like colons, exclamation marks, etc. This set of instructions includes blocks for creating or setting variables, changing their values & making variables visible or invisible.
+Variable blocks are used to create variables for storing numbers, letters, or special characters like colons, exclamation marks, etc. This set of instructions includes blocks for creating or setting variables, changing their values & making variables visible or invisible.

-9. My blocks – My Blocks are used when you want to create a custom block using the already given blocks.
+My Blocks are used when you want to create a custom block using the already given blocks.
 This custom block can be saved and then used in the script whenever required.
 This block becomes helpful when you think that a specific set of instructions has to be used repeatedly in a program.

-How to create a Scratch project?
+How to Create a Scratch project?

-How to save your Scratch project?
+How to Save Your project?

 You must be logged in to Scratch to save your projects.
 When you start creating a project on Scratch, Scratch auto-saves the work.
 You can also manually save the project by clicking on ‘Save now’ at the top of the Scratch editor.

-How to share your Scratch project?
+How to Share Your project?

 Scratch allows you to share your projects online with others as well.